askkhan84/CertificateScanner/README.md

 # CertificateScanner
-Java app for scanning for certificates
+Java app for bulk scanning for certificates for provided URLs, IP addresses or IP address ranges

 ## Usage
 ```java